Samsung Galaxy Note 7 Review

 Also, if you think you’re going nuts and can’t work out what happened to the Note 6, given that last year’s model was the Note 5, you’re not alone.
-The Note 6 doesn’t exist, but the Galaxy Note 7 does, and Samsung will sell it in Australia from 19 August 2016 for an outright price of $1,349.
+The Note 6 doesn’t exist, but the Galaxy Note 7 does, and Samsung launched it in Australia on 19 August 2016 for an outright price of $1,349.

 |Samsung||Galaxy Note 7|

 |Processor||Octa core (2.3GHz Quad + 1.6GHz Quad)|

 Upsides: Why you’d want the Samsung Galaxy Note 7

 - No longer boxy, but still good: The biggest visual change in the Note 7 compared to the Note 5 is that the squared-off sides of the previous version have been replaced with gently curving edges on both sides of the phone.
 Rather than looking like the boxy productivity Note models of old, it’s a more contemporary style that’s genuinely more pleasant to look at.